Accessing databases that support ODBC from Rexx by using Rexx/SQL

 Rexx Interpreter

-You need to make a note of which Rexx interpreter you install and where it stores the header and library files.
+You need to make a note of which Rexx interpreter you install and where it stores header and library files.
 We installed Regina in /usr/local/regina so the paths we need later for Rexx/SQL configuration are:

 Building Rexx/SQL with the unixODBC Driver Manager

-Please ensure you install a Rexx interpreter before attempting to build Rexx/SQL.
+Ensure you install a Rexx interpreter before attempting to build Rexx/SQL.

 These instructions assume you are building from a source distribution of Rexx/SQL.

 Easysoft ODBC drivers come with the unixODBC Driver Manager and we strongly suggest you install that as part of the Easysoft ODBC driver installation.
-You can build Rexx/SQL directly against the Easysoft ODBC driver but it provides more flexibility to build against the unixODBC Driver Manager.
+You can build Rexx/SQL directly against the Easysoft ODBC driver, but it provides more flexibility if you build against unixODBC.

-2. Download Rexx/SQL from Rexx/SQL's home page and unpack the distribution.
+2. Download Rexx/SQL and unpack the distribution.

 • --with-rexx=regina